 Other solutions to help prevent dry eye is limiting computer time before bed and using a humidifier to add moisture to the environment.

 When Are Burning Eyes a Reason to Book an Eye Exam?

-If these remedies don’t give you relief, book an eye exam so we can recommend the most effective, personalized dry eye treatment for your unique eyes and condition.
+The first step toward easing burning eyes is to receive a comprehensive eye exam, so we can determine the underlying cause of your symptoms.
+We will then recommend the most effective, personalized dry eye treatment for your unique eyes and condition.
 Remember, no two eyes are the same, so what works for one person may not work for another.

 At Cove Eyecare, we put your family's needs first.
 Talk to us about how we can help you maintain healthy vision.
 Call us today: 254-549-1142 or book an appointment online to see one of our Copperas Cove eye doctors.